GSA/digitalgov.gov/content/posts/2015/01/2015-01-21-last-chance-submit-your-summit-idea.md

 If you are having problems accessing the submission platform <a href="mailto:digitalgov@gsa.gov?subject=Summit+Presentation+Idea" target="_blank">email us your presentation idea</a> and we will post it for you.

 Also, the Digital Citizen Services Summit is sold out.
-You can [sign up for the waiting list]({{< tmp "events/2015-digitalgov-citizen-services-summit.md" >}} "Spring 2015 DigitalGov Citizen Services Summit"), **but** if your idea get&#8217;s picked for the agenda we will add you to the guest list.
+You can sign up for the waiting list "Spring 2015 DigitalGov Citizen Services Summit"), **but** if your idea get&#8217;s picked for the agenda we will add you to the guest list.